Bradylus/Minecraft/schematics/Bamboo Farm/README.md

 To place the dirt and glass, Glowsquid's [Automatic Floor Builder] should come in handy.

+TODO: test this again.
+While bamboo grows even at night on the surface, it looks like it only checks for sky access, not the acutual light level (from the sky).

 ## References

 As mentionned in the intro, this farm is heavily based on tall plant farms by
 Ilmango:
-- [Mega Base Friendly Sugar Cane Farm]: reused the minecart distribution system from this farm as it made the stackable farm cheaper to build and the minecart handling easier.
+- [Mega Base Friendly Sugar Cane Farm]: The base idea for this farm: a flying machine pushing minecarts sitting on trapdoors.
 - [Improved Jumping Hopper Minecart Bamboo Farm]: for the idea to have the flying machine move a single blade.
-- [10 Million Bamboo Per Hour]: make the farm stackable.
+- [10 Million Bamboo Per Hour]: make the farm stackable

-Ilmango went for a solution with narrower blades and trapdoors to hold the hopper minecarts on both sides of the blade.
+Ilmango went for a solution with narrower blades (8 wide instead of 12) and trapdoors to hold the hopper minecarts on both sides of the blade.
 I really wanted to find a way to keep the 12 blocks blade and flip the trapdoors around.
 A couple of years ago, I made a working design based on the idea of looping over two layers (see [10 Million Bamboo Per Hour]), but it ended up not being easily stackable, and was a nightmare to build.
 So I went back to the drawing board and came up with this design.
 With careful adjustment of the timings, it has similar rates to a looping version and is stackable every 5 blocks with a lower overall MSPT.

 [Mega Base Friendly Sugar Cane Farm]: https://www.youtube.com/watch?v=-mzdU-mk7JA
 [Improved Jumping Hopper Minecart Bamboo Farm]: https://www.youtube.com/watch?v=yzwRwlwWlz0
 [10 Million Bamboo Per Hour]: https://www.youtube.com/watch?v=xlEnKWqXOdI
 [Automatic Floor Builder]: https://www.youtube.com/watch?v=aA4V4Ws8_ig
+[Better Equal Item Distribution]: https://www.youtube.com/watch?v=OLmTVOTT9e8